navidanindya/navidanindya/content/writings/lyric-attempts.md

 ---
 title: Lyric attempts and some thoughts on life
-description: 'Some attempts to write lyrics for the music I want to create as part of my band Seven Minutes.
+description: 'Some attempts to write lyrics for the music I want to create as part of my band 7 Minutes.
 And some life thoughts.'
 createdAt: June 21, 2021
+updated: February 3, 2022
 ---

 This is a pretty different writing from what usually people write on the web.
 This writing is part of my thoughts and what I go through or think daily.

-I do music with my band [Seven Minutes](https://www.facebook.com/sevenminutes/) for 6 years now.
+I do music with my band [7 Minutes](https://www.facebook.com/7minutesband) for 6 years now.
 We haven't really made a breakthrough yet in the industry but we have created our own music and lyrics though our own journeys.
 The band consists of two members only, including me.